aburakayaz/aburakayaz.github.io/_posts/2018-1-28-Deploy-Discourse-On-Google-Cloud.md

 ## Why not Bitnami?

-We first tried to install Discourse using Bitnami.
+At first, we tried to install Discourse using Bitnami.
 To be honest, installation with Bitnami was quite easy; it was just one click.
 But the problem started when we tried to update the Discourse version.
 Surely, Bitnami documentations were there, but it didn't cover all the possible issues.
 While I was trying to find a solution, I've read some other people's Bitnami related questions in the official Discourse forum.
 I saw that the developers didn't like what Bitnami is doing with their software and suggested seeking help from the Bitnami documentation.
 At some point, I gave up trying to solve the problems and decided to install it from scratch, without Bitnami.

 ## Disclaimer